Ogollah/Ogollah/README.md

       - To contribute to HIS project.

 ### 🔭 I’m currently working on
-      - I am currently working on eHealth system, which is an Immunization Registry web based.
-      The system should be able to Track child and report Child's immunization for up to 10 years where applicable.
-      The system should also be able to take stock record for the antigens and with the help of CHVs able to track defaulter children and ensure every child is immunized.
+      - I am currently working on the mHealth application, a patient-facing mobile app designed to help users monitor and manage their health.
+It provides guidance on specific vitals and aims to keep patients informed about their health outcomes.
+The app is particularly focused on empowering  patients by providing them with data and insights about their health.

  ### 🌱 I’m currently learning
  #### Angular
-    - To be able do beatifull engineering as a full stack engeener.
+    - To be able to do beautiful engineering as a full stack engineer.

 ### 📫 How to reach me:
 * Linkedin: [Linkedin link](https://www.linkedin.com/in/stephen-ogolla-78471790)